ltrgoddard/ethbtc/README.md

 # ethbtc

-This script makes it easy to trade ETH/BTC using the FTX [leveraged tokens](https://ftx.com/markets/leveragedtokens) ETHBULL (3x long ETH) and BEAR (3x short BTC).
+This simple Deno script makes it easy to trade ETH/BTC using the FTX [leveraged tokens](https://ftx.com/markets/leveragedtokens) ETHBULL (3x long ETH) and BEAR (3x short BTC).

+## Prerequisites

+Install [Deno](https://deno.land/) and fill in the example `.env` file with your FTX API credentials.

 ## Buying or selling ETH/BTC